k0sproject/k0s/docs/examples/ambassador-ingress.md

 This should get you all set with running Ambassador under k0s.
 If you're not running under Docker just skip the docker-related steps above - but make sure that you have updated the k0s configuration in the same way as above.

+If you're stuck with or have any questions about Ambassador please try the [Ambassador Slack](http://d6e.co/slack) to get help.